Esri/storymap-shortlist/README.md

 A copy of the license is available in the repository's [license.txt](license.txt) file.

-Some components in this repo are under the MIT License.
+The following components in this repo are under the MIT License.
 [license_mit.txt](license_mit.txt) file.
+* the jquery library
+* the jquery colorbox plugin (jquery.colorbox-min.js)